Galapagos Dive Sites

 Galapagos Dive Sites - 9 LIVEABOARDS

-Nortada Liveaboard in Galapagos is offers something rare, by only accommodating eight guests leverages encounters with marine wildlife and enhances diver supervision.
-This renders in a safer, more personalised dive experience: a signature product unavailable from any other boat.Book Now
+Nortada Liveaboard in Galapagos is offers something rare in the Galapagos.
+By accommodating only eight guests this leverages encounters with marine wildlife and enhances diver supervision.
+This results in a safer, more personalised dive experience: a signature product unavailable from any other boat.Book Now

 The dive sites in the Galapagos are located in the Galapagos Islands and the islands of Darwin and Wolf, located further away.

 Darwin and Wolf are considered the highlight of any dive trip to the Galapagos.
 Due to their remote nature, they are only reachable by liveaboard.
 It is usual for the liveaboards to spend 2 to 3 days in this area to fully explore the islands underwater paradise.

 Located in the northern area of the archipelago like Wolf and they are the focal point of the Galapagos liveaboards.
 With healthy reefs, diverse and numerous marine life, Darwin Island should not be missed by any serious diver when visiting the Galapagos.
 Surface conditions are tricky, but water can be a little warmer due to the Humboldt current having less of an effect.

 Darwin Arch is the only dive site at the mecca of Galapagos diving, but at different times it can be dived in three ways.

 In strong currents, divers can find a place to settle before watching a parade of hammerhead sharks pass in close proximity.
 An occasional sighting of a Galapagos shark is also possible along with other pelagic marine life, but the dive is genuinely about the hammerheads.
 During the safety stop which is completed on the drift, sea lions may make a playful appearance.